jeffmccune/jeffmccune-motd/README.markdown

 classes declared on the node during the most recent Puppet run.
 If this is not desirable, declare the motd class with the parameter 'show_classes' set to 'false'.

+The config parameter should be used to provide a hash for use in the template.

+Setting a custom footer with the default template:

+    class {'motd':
+      config => {
+        footer => [
+           "Footer first line",
+           "Have Fun!",
+        ]
+    }